atharva-keny-0812/AADLtoPiCalculus/README.md

 )
 ```

-## Analysis and Verification Proofs
+## C. Analysis and Verification Proofs

 Here, we present different analysis and verification tasks performed using the MWB tool.